DataResearchLabs/sql_scripts/oracle/data_validation_framework/rule_set_08__diff_checks.md

 * The first common table expression (CTE) or subquery is named "expected".
 It is a static snapshot of what the locaton table's schema should look like, including the ordinal position, the column name, the data type, and whether the column is nullable.
 To re-factor the SQL below, this is the only section that you'd heavily edit.
 * The second CTR or subquery is named "actual".
 It is a dynamic snapshot of the location table's current structure based on Oracle system tables.
 It derives a compact data type with length, scale, and precision appended.
 The only minor re-factoring of this CTE you'd need ni order to re-use this on your projects would be the owner and table names in the WHERE clause; everything else should remain unchanged.
 * The third CTR or subquery is named "dut", short for data under test.
 This is where the business logic is applied to derive rejection codes (eg: table does not exist, or expected column is missing or has a property that changed).
-* Finally, the smiple SELECT at the bottom returns "P" for pass if there are no differences (rejections) found, or "FAIL" if there were.
+* Finally, the simple SELECT at the bottom returns "P" for pass if there are no differences (rejections) found, or "FAIL" if there were.
 </details>

  ```sql